Identification

 - Pharmacodynamics

-Since ocrelizumab interferes with the CD20 assay, CD19+B-cells were used to assess B-cell counts after ocrelizumab treatment.
-14 days following infusion, a reduction in CD19+B-cell counts was observed.
-In clinical studies, B-cell counts rose to above the lower limit of normal (LLN) or above baseline counts between infusions of ocrelizumab at least one time in 0.3% to 4.1% of patients.
-In a clinical study involving 51 patients, the time for B-cell counts to return to baseline or LLN was ranged from 27 to 125 weeks, with the median time of 72 weeks, after the last infusion.
-Within 2.5 years after the last infusion, B-cell counts returned to either baseline or LNN in 90% of the patients Label.
+Since ocrelizumab interferes with the CD20 assay, CD19+B-cells are used to assess B-cell counts after treatment.
+Fourteen days following infusion, a reduction in CD19+B-cell counts was observed.
+In clinical studies, B-cell counts rose above the lower limit of normal (LLN) or baseline counts between infusions of ocrelizumab at least once in 0.3% to 4.1% of patients.
+In a clinical study involving 51 patients, the time for B-cell counts to return to baseline or LLN ranged from 27 to 125 weeks, with a median time of 72 weeks after the last infusion.
+Within 2.5 years after the last infusion, B-cell counts returned to either baseline or LNN in 90% of patients treated with ocrelizumab.9

 - Mechanism of action